decretist/Dissertation/Chapter3/chapter3.markdown

 relatively minor exception with respect to the ordering of the texts, the four canons corresponding to D.32 c.3, c.4, c.6, and c.7 are inserted between the canons corresponding to D.31 c.6 and D.31 c.7.)
-Larrainzar, “El Borrador de la ’Concordia’ de Graciano”, 653.
+Larrainzar, “El Borrador de la ’Concordia’ de Graciano,” 653.
 Notably, *Causa Prima* contains no texts (canons or *dicta*) from the *tractatus de legibus* (distinctions 1-20) and none from Gratian's "epilogue" (distinctions 81-101).